lawesson/speedment-vaadin-demo/README.md

 To run the demo, perform the following steps.

-* Create a MySQL database names hares with the following table.
+* Create a MySQL database with name *hares* with the following table and some test data:

    ```sql
     CREATE TABLE `hare` (